rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 ## Structure of a Node

-A circular linked list is a variation of a singly and a doubly linked list; the structure of a node in a circular linked list will be based on the type of a linked list we use.
+A circular linked list is a variation of a singly and a doubly linked list, thus the structure of a node in a circular list will be based on the type of a linked list we use.

 ### **Circular Singly Linked List**